MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-identity.md

 ### Windows Integrated Authentication (WIA)

-Microsoft Edge also support Windows Integrated Authentication for authentication requests within an organization's internal network for any application that uses a browser for its authentication.
+Microsoft Edge also supports Windows Integrated Authentication for authentication requests within an organization's internal network for any application that uses a browser for its authentication.
 This is supported on all versions of Windows 10 and down-level Windows.
 By default, Microsoft Edge uses the intranet zone as an allow-list for WIA.
 Alternatively, you can customize the list of servers that are enabled for Integrated Authentication by using the [AuthServerAllowlist](https://docs.microsoft.com/deployedge/microsoft-edge-policies#authserverallowlist) policy.
 On macOS, this policy is required to enable Integrated Authentication.

 To support WIA-based SSO on Microsoft Edge (version 77 and later), you might also have to do some server-side configuration.
 You will probably have to configure the Active Directory Federation Services (AD FS) property **WiaSupportedUserAgents** to add support for the new Microsoft Edge user agent string.
 For instructions on how to do this, see [View WIASupportedUserAgent](https://docs.microsoft.com/windows-server/identity/ad-fs/operations/configure-ad-fs-browser-wia#view-wiasupporteduseragent-settings) settings and [Change WIASupportedUserAgent](https://docs.microsoft.com/windows-server/identity/ad-fs/operations/configure-ad-fs-browser-wia#change-wiasupporteduseragent-settings) settings.
 An example of the Microsoft Edge user agent string on Windows 10 is shown below, and you can learn more about the [Microsoft Edge UA string here](https://docs.microsoft.com/microsoft-edge/web-platform/user-agent-string).